Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 "Was that ‘cuz ‘yer afraid I might jus’ do the same t’you?"

 "Not without provocation I think, but this is a test, and many of the tests I’ve been through in the past turned out to be deadly.
-Such a life tends to make one… perhaps excessively wary."
+Such a life tends to make one... perhaps excessively wary."

 "You ain’t needed ‘ta fear ‘fer anythin’ from me, Garaaf.
 You ain’t a threat to the Gao."